-Computer Integrated Transit Maintenance Environment (CITME)- A computer program purchased to assist in modernizing maintenance operations through management by data.
+Computer Integrated Transit Maintenance Environment (CITME)

+.
+A computer program, created by UltraMain, purchased to assist in modernizing maintenance and inventory operations through management by data.

-Controlled-Access Right-of-Way (ROW) - Lanes restricted for at least a portion of the day for use by transit vehicles and other high occupancy vehicles (HOV).
-Use of controlled access lanes may also be permitted for vehicles preparing to turn.
-The restriction must be sufficiently enforced so that 95 percent of the vehicles using the lanes during the restricted period are authorized to use them.
+Controlled-Access Right-of-Way (ROW).
+Lanes restricted for a portion of the day for use by transit vehicles and other high occupancy vehicles (HOV).

-Cost Ceiling - A limit on costs for which a program allocation will reimburse.
-This term is used most often in reference to federally supported capital projects.
+Cost Ceiling .
+A limit on the reimbursed costs for federally supported capital projects.

-Debt Limit - A statutory or constitutional limit on the principal amount of debt that an issuer may incur or have outstanding at one time.
+Debt Limit .
+A statutory or constitutional limit on the principal amount of debt that an issuer may incur or have outstanding at one time.

-Debt Service - Principal and interest paid on bonds and notes.
+Debt Service .
+Principal and interest paid on bonds and notes.

-Debt Service Coverage - the measure of the Authority's ability to meet annual interest and principal payments on outstanding debts.
+Debt Service Coverage .
+The measure of the Authority ability to meet annual interest and principal payments on outstanding debts.

-Decision Issue - Any budget request for new or increased funding of projects or programs, which exceeds base budget requests.
+Decision Issue.
+A budget request for new or increased funding of projects or programs, which exceeds base budget requests.
 Use of decision issues aids the process of allocating financial resources and provides for the comparison and prioritization of existing programs and services relative to the need for new programs and services.

-Depreciation - The reduction in value of a capital asset due to use, age, or wear.
+$\underline{\textbf{Depreciation}}$ .
+The reduction in value of a capital asset due to use, age, or wear.

-Disadvantaged Business Enterprise (DBE) - A program intended to ensure nondiscrimination in the award and administration of DOT-assisted contracts in the Department's highway, transit, airport, and highway safety financial assistance programs.
+Disadvantaged Business Enterprise (DBE).
+A program intended to ensure nondiscrimination in the award and administration of the Authority's programs and contracts.

-Door-to-Door Service - Paratransit Service where drivers have been instructed to pick-up and drop off passengers at the front door of places of residence, at the front door of the apartment buildings in which they live, or front door of destination.
+Door-to-Door Service .
+Paratransit Service where drivers have been instructed to pick-up and drop-off passengers at the front door of places of residence, at the front door of the apartment buildings in which they live, or front door of destination.

-Encumbrances - A budgetary technique for recording unperformed contracts for goods and services.
+Encumbrances .
+A budgetary technique for recording unperformed contracts for goods and services.
 Use of encumbrances restricts the balance in each fund so that total commitments (expenditures plus encumbrances) will not exceed appropriations.